A box that makes pictures from a soup of hot gas? Whatever next?

 out of Flash Gordon, but plasma television

-is far from science fiction.
-It's a brilliant example of how cutting-edge science
+was far from science fiction.
+It was a brilliant example of how cutting-edge science

 can be applied to everyday problems to make our lives better and more

-fun.
-Let's take a closer look at how it works!
+Let's take a closer look at how it worked!

-Photo: A typical flatscreen television.
-Can you tell just by looking whether it's LCD or plasma?
-Not necessarily.
-It used to be the case that if you wanted a very large TV, you'd almost certainly have to buy a plasma screen, but LCD screens are now available in sizes up to 250cm (100 inches)—or even more.
+Artwork: A television powered by plasma.
+You often can't tell from a quick look whether a flatscreen TV is LCD, plasma, or even OLED.
+It used to be the case that if you wanted a very large TV, you'd have to buy a plasma screen, but LCD and OLED screens are now available in very large sizes and much more efficient to boot.

 In schools they teach us that all substances come in three basic

 flavors or states of matter: